php-dev-br/laravel-doc-pt-br/billing.md

 #### API Keys

-Next, you should configure the following options in your `services.php` file:
+Next, You should configure the following options in your `services.php` file:

     'braintree' => [
         'model'  => App\User::class,